 - Students must attend all events, activities, and academic sessions related to the program, which take place during the daytime, evening, and weekends.

-- Students must reside on campus full time from Sunday, July 31st to Saturday, August 20th (free of charge).
+- Students must reside on campus full time from Sunday, July 30th through Saturday, August 19th (free of charge).

 - Students enroll in a common First Year Seminar.
 This is already a required course for all LMU students.

 - Students enroll in a common core class in the spring.
 This is also a required course for all LMU students.